mateonation/AdventureGame-painter/README.md

 This makes a 'pop-up' window appear at the center of the screen displaying a textbox that shows every position for any cell contained in an array.
 Ready to be copy-and-pasted into the script of the original "AdventureGame" on a new case in the switch of the _modifyCell();_ function!

 >[!WARNING]
->Please, make sure that 'door opener', 'spawn point' and 'goal' elements are painted **<ins>NOT PAINTED ON MULTIPLE CELLS</ins>** as the export text area will only show one position for each of them.
+>Please, make sure that 'door opener', 'bridge button', 'spawn point' and 'goal' elements are painted **<ins>NOT PAINTED ON MULTIPLE CELLS</ins>** as the export text area will only show one position for each of them.